-As you can see, the EYLF provides the educators with a framework for which they operate under.
-There are terms in the learning outcomes, principles and practices which you will hear educators talking about and using in the documentation.
+As you can see, the EYLF provides educators with a comprehensive framework under which to operate.
+Many terms from the learning outcomes, principles and practices may come up when speaking to educators or reading through documentation.
 The EYLF supports a model of curriculum planning as an ongoing cycle that implies working in partnership with families.

 So, what does this mean for your child?
-As a team of educators, we are committed to implementing the EYLF into our daily practices and using the principles to guide our decision making.
+As a team of educators, we are committed to implementing EYLF into our daily practices and using the principles to guide our decision-making.
 Your child, therefore, is being given opportunities to develop in each of the five learning outcomes and to promote a lifelong love of learning.

 There is also a framework for school-aged children called My Time Our Place although that’s a discussion for another time!